Francis Gary Powers: Aftermath

 Powers initially received a cold reception on his return home.
 He was criticized for not activating his aircraft's self-destruct charge to destroy the camera, photographic film, and related classified parts.
-He was also criticized for not using a CIA-issued "suicide pill" to kill himself (a coin with shellfish toxin embedded in its grooves, revealed during CIA testimony to the Church Committee in 1975).
+He was also criticized for not using an optional CIA-issued "suicide pin" to kill himself.
+Powers wore a hollowed-out silver dollar on a chain around his neck that disguised within it a grooved needle embedded with deadly shellfish toxin designed to kill by pricking the skin.
+Powers decided against doing so.

 He was debriefed extensively by the CIA, Lockheed Corporation, and the Air Force, after which a statement was issued by CIA director John McCone that "Mr. Powers lived up to the terms of his employment and instructions in connection with his mission and in his obligations as an American."
 On March 6, 1962, he appeared before a Senate Armed Services Select Committee hearing chaired by Senator Richard Russell Jr. which included Senators Prescott Bush, Leverett Saltonstall, Robert Byrd, Margaret Chase Smith, John Stennis, Strom Thurmond, and Barry Goldwater.
 During the hearing, Senator Saltonstall stated, "I commend you as a courageous, fine young American citizen who lived up to your instructions and who did the best you could under very difficult circumstances."
 Senator Bush declared, "I am satisfied he has conducted himself in exemplary fashion and in accordance with the highest traditions of service to one's country, and I congratulate him upon his conduct in captivity."
 Senator Goldwater sent him a handwritten note: "You did a good job for your country."

+In Operation Overflight, Powers wrote that upon joining the CIA in 1956, he had cosigned a document with Secretary of the Air Force Donald A. Quarles, guaranteeing Powers could return to the Air Force at his previous rank after his CIA service ended, with his CIA service time counting toward his Air Force retirement.
+Powers, who did not retain a copy of this document, wrote that his six-and-a-half years of CIA service time was not honored because of the bad publicity surrounding his case and was a major factor in his decision not to rejoin the Air Force.